igbinore/threat-intel-feed-aggregator/README.md

-🛰 Threat Intel Feed Aggregator
+🛡 Threat Intel Feed Aggregator
-I built this to consolidate multiple threat intelligence feeds into one clean, deduplicated view.
-Instead of bouncing between OTX, AbuseIPDB, and custom lists, I can now pull them together, filter, and export for investigations.
+I built this project to make it easier to centralize, view, and export threat intelligence feeds from multiple sources in one place.
+Instead of checking AbuseIPDB, AlienVault OTX, or custom feeds individually, this tool pulls them together into a single dashboard so I can quickly assess threats and export them for reporting or further analysis.

 🚀 Features
-Multi-feed aggregation – pulls from OTX, AbuseIPDB, and custom feeds.

-De-duplication with counts – groups repeated indicators and shows frequency.

-IOC type filtering – focus on IPs, domains, URLs, hashes, etc.
+Multiple feed integration – Includes example connectors for:

+AbuseIPDB

+AlienVault OTX

+Custom JSON feed support

+Live dashboard view – Quickly see the latest IOCs from all feeds.

+Filter & search – Narrow results by feed source, IOC type, or keyword.

-Export options – CSV, JSON, or ZIP bundle (both formats).
+Export options – Save filtered data to CSV or JSON for use in other tools.

-Beautiful UI – clean dashboard with light/dark mode toggle.

-Local & fast – runs on your machine, no data leaves your environment.
+Lightweight & fast – Runs locally with Python & vanilla JavaScript.

-📸 Screenshots
+📸 Screenshot
-Main Dashboard – Light Mode

-Main Dashboard – Dark Mode

-Export Options View
+Dashboard (Light Mode)

 ⚙️ Setup
 bash